worksofindustry/hosted-container-repo/README.md

 To access our locally hosted container registry, make the following configuration changes to your linux client machine.

 **STEP 1**:  Depending on the distribution of Docker that you are using the daemon.json configuration file can be found in either: /etc/docker or /var/lib/docker.
-If not use the one contained in the repo as a template.
+If not, then use the one contained in the repo as a template.

 ```bash
 # cp daemon.json /etc/docker/daemon.json